rlabrecque/Steamworks.NET-Docs/steammanager.md

 title: How the SteamManager script works
 layout: default
 ---
+The SteamManager script is what we consider the 'usermode' code.
+It provides some basic logic to setup and maintain the connection with Steam.

 You will likely wish to make changes to the SteamManager script yourself and understanding why it does what it does is an important step to fully mastering Steamworks.

 ### Boilerplate

-All the below code is wrapped within a MonoBehavior class so that it can be added to a GameObject.
+All of the code below is wrapped within a MonoBehavior class so that it can be added to a GameObject.

 <pre><code>using UnityEngine;
 using System.Collections;